dotnet/docs/docs/fsharp/language-reference/fsharp-interactive-options.md

 ---
 # F# Interactive options

-This topic describes the command-line options supported by F# Interactive, `fsi.exe`.
+This article describes the command-line options supported by F# Interactive, `fsi.exe`.
 F# Interactive accepts many of the same command line options as the F# compiler, but also accepts some additional options.

 ## Using F# Interactive for scripting